ImpulseSID/ImpulseSID/README.md

 <p align="center">
   <img src="assets/bonfire.gif" alt="Bonfire" />
 </p>

-🎯 Fun Fact: “There are only 10 types of people in the world: those who understand binary and those who don’t.” 😆
+🎯 **Fun Fact**: “There are only 10 types of people in the world: those who understand binary and those who don’t.” 😆